RyanLii/AreUWorkingTmr/drinking_model_algorithm/MODEL_SPEC_EN.md

 These are behavioral cues, not medical judgments.

-### 13.6 Important Disclaimer
+### 14.6 Important Disclaimer

-`Time to clear` only means modeled `B(t)` has cleared.
+All outputs only mean modeled `B(t)` has cleared or is below threshold.

-1. It is not equal to measured BAC.
+1. They are not equal to measured BAC.
-2. It is an awareness metric, not a medical conclusion.
+2. They are awareness metrics, not medical conclusions.

-Recommended fixed UI copy:

-1. Main label: `Estimated Clear Time (Model)`
-2. Secondary copy: `Represents modeled final clearing of effective standard drinks only.`

 ---

-## 14. Validation Protocol
+## 15. Validation Protocol

 Script path: